 - We have incurred net losses since inception.
 We expect to incur net losses for the foreseeable future and may never achieve or maintain profitability. - We will need additional funding, which may not be available on acceptable terms, or at all.
-Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations. - Business interruptions resulting from the coronavirus disease (COVID-19) pandemic or similar public health crises have caused and may continue to cause a disruption of the development of our product candidates and adversely impact our business. - Our lentiviral-based gene therapy product candidates are based on a novel technology, which makes it difficult to predict the time and cost of product candidate development and of subsequently obtaining regulatory approval. - Our product candidates and the process for administering our product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit their commercial potential or result in significant negative consequences following any potential marketing approval. - Success in preclinical studies or early clinical trials may not be indicative of results obtained in later trials. - We may find it difficult to enroll patients in our clinical trials, which could delay or prevent us from proceeding with clinical trials of our product candidates. - We may encounter substantial delays in our clinical trials or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities. - Even if we complete the necessary preclinical and clinical studies, we cannot predict when or if we will obtain regulatory approval to commercialize a product candidate and the approval may be for a narrower indication than we seek. - Our regulatory approach for AVR-RD-01 for the treatment of Fabry disease recently changed, and there can be no assurance that our new, proposed regulatory pathway will be accepted by regulatory agencies. - Only certain of our clinical trials, including the Phase 2 clinical trial of AVR-RD-01 for Fabry disease and the Phase 1/2 clinical trial of AVR-RD-02 for Gaucher disease type 1, utilize our commercial-scale plato[®] platform. - We face significant competition in our industry and there can be no assurance that our product candidates, if approved, will achieve acceptance in the market over existing established therapies.
+Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations. - Our term loan agreement contains restrictions that potentially limit our flexibility in operating our business, and we may be required to make a prepayment or repay our outstanding indebtedness earlier than we expect.
+In addition, as a result of the deprioritization of our Fabry program, we can no longer draw \$20.0 million of term loans that were contingent upon the achievement of certain milestones related to our development of AVR-RD-01 for Fabry disease. - Business interruptions resulting from the ongoing coronavirus disease (COVID-19) pandemic or similar public health crises have caused and may continue to cause a disruption of the development of our product candidates and adversely impact our business. - Our lentiviral-based gene therapy product candidates are based on a novel technology, which makes it difficult to predict the time and cost of product candidate development and of subsequently obtaining regulatory approval. - Our product candidates and the process for administering our product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit their commercial potential or result in significant negative consequences following any potential marketing approval. - Success in preclinical studies or early clinical trials may not be indicative of results obtained in later trials. - We may find it difficult to enroll patients in our clinical trials, which could delay or prevent us from proceeding with clinical trials of our product candidates. - We may encounter substantial delays in our clinical trials or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities. - Even if we complete the necessary preclinical and clinical studies, we cannot predict when or if we will obtain regulatory approval to commercialize a product candidate and the approval may be for a narrower indication than anticipated. - Only one of our clinical trials utilizes our plato® platform. - We face significant competition in our industry and there can be no assurance that our product candidates, if approved, will achieve acceptance in the market over existing established therapies.
 In addition, our competitors may develop therapies that are more advanced or effective than ours, which may adversely affect our ability to successfully market or commercialize any of our product candidates. - Gene therapies are novel, complex and difficult to manufacture.
-We could experience production problems that result in delays in our development or commercialization programs or otherwise adversely affect our business. - We expect to rely on third parties to conduct some or all aspects of our vector production, product manufacturing, protocol development, research and preclinical and clinical testing, and these third parties may not perform satisfactorily. - We are dependent on a limited number of suppliers for some of our components and materials used in our product candidates. - · Third-party claims of intellectual property infringement may prevent or delay our development and commercialization efforts. - Our rights to develop and commercialize our product candidates are subject, in part, to the terms and conditions of licenses granted to us by others.
-In particular, we have in-licensed certain intellectual property rights and know-how relevant to AVR-RD-01 for our Fabry program, AVR-RD-02 for our Gaucher type 1 program and AVR-RD-05 for our Hunter program, but do not own any patents or patent applications covering these product candidates.
+We could experience production problems that result in delays in our development or commercialization programs or otherwise adversely affect our business. - We expect to rely on third parties to conduct some or all aspects of our vector production, product manufacturing, protocol development, research and preclinical and clinical testing, and these third parties may not perform satisfactorily. - We currently rely, and expect to continue to rely, on sole source suppliers for our automated, closed cell processing system; vector supply; plasmid supply; cell culture media supply; and drug product manufacturing.
+In addition, we are dependent on a limited number of suppliers for some of our other components and materials used in our product candidates. - Third-party claims of intellectual property infringement may prevent or delay our development and commercialization efforts. - Our rights to develop and commercialize our product candidates are subject, in part, to the terms and conditions of licenses granted to us by others.